Sample maximum and minimum

 In statistics, the sample maximum and sample minimum, also called the largest observation and smallest observation, are the values of the greatest and least elements of a sample.
 They are basic summary statistics, used in descriptive statistics such as the five-number summary and Bowley's seven-figure summary and the associated box plot.

 The minimum and the maximum value are the first and last order statistics (often denoted X(1) and X(n) respectively, for a sample size of n).

 If the sample has outliers, they necessarily include the sample maximum or sample minimum, or both, depending on whether they are extremely high or low.
 However, the sample maximum and minimum need not be outliers, if they are not unusually far from other observations.

 Robustness

 The sample maximum and minimum are the least robust statistics: they are maximally sensitive to outliers.

 This can either be an advantage or a drawback: if extreme values are real (not measurement errors), and of real consequence, as in applications of extreme value theory such as building dikes or financial loss, then outliers (as reflected in sample extrema) are important.
-On the other hand, if outliers have little or no impact on actual outcomes, then using non-robust statistics such as the sample extrema simply cloud the statistics, and robust alternatives should be used, such as other quantiles: the 10th and 90th percentiles (first and last decile) are more robust alternatives.
+On the other hand, if outliers have little or no impact on actual outcomes, then using non-robust statistics such as the sample extrema simply clouds the statistics, and robust alternatives should be used, such as other quantiles: the 10th and 90th percentiles (first and last decile) are more robust alternatives.